Contact a Confidential Advocate

 Dear survivor, it is not your fault.

-CARE advocates can help survivors in crisis by helping to process emotions, explaining rights and options, and coming up with safety plans.
-Crisis intervention is available to survivors and any friends, housemates, colleagues, or family members of the survivor.
+CARE advocates can support survivors by helping them to process emotions, explaining their rights and options, collaborating with the survivor to come up with a safety plan, and offering other case-specific support.
+Crisis counseling is also available to friends, housemates, colleagues, family members, and other support persons of the survivor.

 Accompaniment

-If a survivor of sexual harassment or any form of sexual violence chooses to report their experience to Title IX and/or law enforcement, CARE advocates are able to accompany the survivor to any appointments or interviews throughout their reporting process.
-CARE advocates are also able to accompany a survivor of sexual assault to their evidentiary or forensic exam regardless of whether the survivor chooses to report their assault.
+CARE advocates are able to accompany survivors to any appointments or interviews throughout the Title IX or criminal justice reporting process.
+CARE advocates are also able to accompany a survivor of sexual assault to their sexual assault forensic exam regardless of whether the survivor chooses to report their assault.
+For more information about sexual assault forensic exams, go to Following a Sexual Assault.

 Case Management